epam/edp-install/docs/user-guide/add-cd-pipeline.md

       If there is a necessity to create another CD pipeline, navigate to the Continuous Delivery section, click the Create button and perform the same steps as described above.

+  !!! info
+      In OpenShift, if the deployment fails with the ImagePullBackOff error, delete the POD.

 ## Related Articles

 * [EDP Admin Console](https://github.com/epam/edp-admin-console#edp-admin-console)